zentrocdot/sd-webui-aspect_ratios-dd/README.md

 <a target="_blank" href=""><img src="./images/drop_down_panel_new.png" alt="button panel"></a>

+<p align="justify">To keep the handling of the <i>Extension</i> simple I decided, that I focus on <i>aspect ratios</i> of the orientation landscape.
+Orientation portrait can be accessed by a change of the orientation.</p>

 ## Explanation

 <p align="justify">The tool should be as simple as possible and at the same time provide all the necessary information.
 A drop-down menu allows you to select a predefined <i>aspect ratio</i> from a large number of <i>aspect ratios</i>.
 Using the button <code>Apply</code>, the Width and Height are calculated from the given <i>aspect ratio</i> and taken over in the main UI.
 A <code>Reset</code> button is resetting the <i>Aspect Ratio</i> back to 1:1 and Width and Height back to 512.
-The orientation can be switched by the button Change Orientation.
+The orientation can be switched by the button <code>Change Orientation</code>.
 An additional information is available if the calculation of the new resolution is exact or if one value is a rounded number.
 The resolution can be checked in the terminal window.
 Th used aspect ratio data file is noted ist the last line.</p>

 ## Calculation of Width and Height